jamesplease/namespace-diff.js/README.md

 ### About

-A namespace is a series of strings separated by a period.
-For instance, `books.book.comments` and `books.about`.
+A namespace is a series of strings broken up by a separator.
+For instance, `books.book.comments` and `books.about` use a period as a separator.
 This library can generate the difference between two namespaces in terms of *outgoing* parts and *incoming* parts.

 For instance, given the above namespaces, this library would return: